← All workflows

 • SOC/SIEM Logs

-Security operations center logs, SIEM alerts, and system event records related to the incident
+Security operations center logs, SIEM alerts, and detection records with timestamps

 .pdf, .docx, .txt, .csv